 When they finally called me in to see the surgeon again, he affirmed that they would have to remove another layer, but that they had to first numb the area again.
 So, same as the first time, they injected something into the site, and I waited alone for the numbness to take effect, and then the surgeon came back and he performed the procedure a second time, removing a section of my skin.
 Then they told me to go into the waiting room again.

 Just like the first time, I waited for the results for an hour.
 I sat in the waiting room, looking at my phone, talking to my daughter, and trying to distract myself.
 The good news is that this time, the lab report showed no cancer cells, so it was time to stitch me up and send me home.
-I couldn't wait to be finished and to get out of there.
+Finally, my Mohs surgery for skin cancer was complete and I couldn't wait to get out of there.

 The surgeon asked if I wanted to see the wound before he stitched it up, and I said no. But I did look at the stitches once he was done.
 He showed me how he had tried to wrap the stitches around the arch of my eyebrow, so they would hopefully not be too noticeable, and then he covered them with gauze and a bandage.
 After handing me two prescriptions, one for an antibiotic ointment and one for a pain medicine, they told me I could go home.

-I don’t even really know how I felt leaving the office.
-I was happy to be done, hungry, tired and anxious to get home to do some work.
+I don’t even really know how I felt when leaving the office.
+I was happy to be done, hungry, tired, and anxious to get home to do some work.
 I hadn’t planned on being there for 5 ½ hours.
 I didn’t feel any pain.